When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Can I Do Instead of a Birthday Party?

-• Favorite day: Plan a day full of your child’s favorite things.
-Start with their favorite breakfast, then give them a toy you know they’ll love.
-Follow this up with watching their favorite show, visiting their favorite people, and playing at their favorite park.
+• Favorite day: curate a day of “yes.”
+Eat their favorite breakfast, watch their favorite show, and play at their favorite park.

 Feedback: Was This Article Helpful?